 The wide range between subtle philosophical ideas and practical application provides a challenging and practical course.
-Questions are answered with a single piece of extended writing requiring both analysis and evaluation.
+Religious Studies is examined through three two hour papers on each of the sections, in which students answer two essay questions.

-The RS Department will run both Religious Studies and Philosophy if there are sufficient numbers to make this viable but students must choose one or the other - and not both.
+The Philosophy and Theology Department offers both Religious Studies and Philosophy.
+Students can choose one or the other - and not both.

-George Moody - george.moody@abingdon.org.uk
+Tom Eames-Jones - thomas.eames-jones@abingdon.org.uk